-A question I’m asked frequently is how to select the best Point of sale (POS) system software.
-It’s important because a point of sale system for small businesses can make the difference between knowing what is going on and being left behind.
+I’m frequently asked how to select the best Point of Sale (POS) system software.
+It’s important because a point-of-sale system for small businesses can make the difference between knowing what is going on and being left behind.

 Understanding POS systems

 Point of sale systems for retail stores are easy to grasp: they monitor every function of your location and interface with all data around your customers.

 The more data you have and interconnect, the more you can do with your employees and merchandise, and the better you can target your customers.
 That's how you grow your retail sales.
 I thought everyone understood that...

 But I had breakfast with a group of retailers and asked them what kind of retail software point-of-sale systems they were using.

 One sheepishly replied, “None.”

 I tried to wrap my head around why a retail store owner would say that.
 His excuses were everything from not wanting employees to know how much they were selling, to fear of new technology, to liking the simplicity of just using a cash drawer.
 Yikes!

 Successful retail stores rely heavily on their software